Better Stories, Better Languages

 Solution: experts standardize now for everyone after

-Get good experts?
+B: Get good expertise?

 Story: dynamically delegate responsibility to expert.